ChingisR/spfx-form/README.md

-# Dynamic Site Form
+# Dynamic SPFX Form

 ## Summary

-This solution is an SPFx Form Customizer to create a similar experience to the SharePoint default new site form.
+This solution is an SPFx Form Customizer with a similar experience to the SharePoint default new form.